 IVN, through its 100% subsidiary Asia Gold Mongolia LLC, operates an exploration program in Mongolia on licences that are not part of the Oyu Tolgoi Project.
-The exploration program has been reduced substantially from previous years; Asia Gold Mongolia LLC now holds approximately 230,000 hectares of land in 15 separate licenses including JV licenses.
-Of these licenses, 53,290 hectares constitute the Tumen-Ulzii Uul license (a joint venture with GoviEx Uranium Inc. ("GoviEx")), and approximately 25,000 hectares constitute a group of four licenses, including Ulaan Khuud, held in a joint venture with BHP Billiton ("BHP").
+The exploration program has been reduced substantially from previous years; Asia Gold Mongolia LLC now holds approximately 39,500 hectares of land in 4 separate licenses including JV licenses.
+Of these licenses, approximately 20,000 hectares are covered by the Ulaan Khuud licence, held in a joint venture with BHP.